antony-jr/QAppImageUpdate/docs/AddingQAppImageUpdate.md

 # Using CMake

-It is recommended for you to keep your source files at the top level and then add AppImageUpdaterBridge as a subdirectory in your CMakeList.txt
+It is recommended for you to keep your source files at the top level and then add QAppImageUpdate as a subdirectory in your CMakeList.txt

 Here is a small example on how it is done!